Will rehab hurt my pet?

 In most cases, we recommend rehabilitation one to two times a week.
 However, this can be adjusted to fit your pet’s needs as well as your schedule and budget.

 How much does a rehab package cost?

 The cost of rehabilitation depends on what your pet needs and how much you are able to do at home.
 We offer options for every budget, from 30-minute sessions to one-hour sessions, and even home-based programs.
-We also offer post-op and other packages that can be purchased ahead of time.

 Is my first rehab visit included in the cost of surgery?

 The cost of your initial rehabilitation consult is incorporated into most VSC surgical packages.
 Any sessions after the initial will incur additional cost.
 We recommend that you book your rehabilitation appointment the same day your pet is discharged from surgery, as the schedules book up far in advance.